Care Experience Improvement Model (CEIM)

 - take a conversational approach to gathering qualitative care experience feedback from people for whom they provide care and support

-- use a discovery approach to conversations, so that care experience is central to the feedback given and that the voice of the person telling their story is maintained
+- use a discovery approach to these conversations, so that care experience is central to the feedback

-- hold six or more conversations monthly, focusing these across a specific care journey or pathway
+- hold at least six conversations monthly, focusing these across a specific care or support journey or pathway

-- develop pragmatic Quality Improvement (QI) skills within the team (based on the Model for Improvement) in order to effectively focus on and respond to the issues identified through feedback, and to
+- develop pragmatic Quality Improvement (QI) skills within the team, using a recognised quality improvement approach in order to effectively focus on and respond to the issues identified through feedback, and to

-- identify and test change ideas, then implement and embed those changes that have proved to make a positive difference.
+- identify and try out change ideas, then implement and embed those that make a positive difference